LaSara FireFox: Spirituality

 FireFox is a second-generation witch, and an ordained priestess.
 She was a clergy member and former president of the board of the Church of All Worlds (1999 and 2000).
 She has presented workshops for several spiritual events and organizations including the Church of All Worlds, the Tree of Life, PanTheaCon, and both the Starwood Festival and the WinterStar Symposium.
 She was interviewed in the book Modern Pagans: an Investigation of Contemporary Ritual by John Sulak and V. Vale, and contributed to Taylor Ellwood's anthology Magick on the Edge: Adventures in Experimental Magick.
 Bewitching Names references Lasara in a discussion on the names of Neo-Pagan witches and their children.

 Sex educator

 FireFox is a graduate of the San Francisco Sex Information human sexuality intensive, and wrote about sexuality and spirituality for over a decade.
 She appeared on Playboy TV's Sexcetera and Canada's SexTV.
 She designed and presented safer sex workshops for various groups between 1994 and 2006 and appeared on the Street Wise TV show.
 She is a contributor to the books The Encyclopedia of Prostitution and Sex Work by Melissa Hope Ditmore and Human Sexuality by Roger R. Hock.

 Game designer

-Firefox is the designer of Gratitude Games, an eco-friendly family game that helps families and individuals make the practice of gratitude accessible and engaging.
+Firefox, the designer of Gratitude Games, an eco-friendly family game that helps families and individuals make the practice of gratitude accessible and engaging.